LCernei/debian-init/partitioning/README.md

 (The reserved and recovery partitions are created automatically)

 ## Installing rEFInd

-Boot from a rEFInd USB stick.\
-Select the linux os (probably has the Ubuntu logo).\
+Boot into the linux system: either using a rEFInd USB stick or by initially editing EFI boot entries in Windows (using EasyUEFI by Hasleo)\
 Open terminal, and open a root shell: `sudo su -`.\
 Go to the efi partition:`cd /boot/efi`.\
 Backup the Windows bootloader: `tar cvf win10.tar EFI/Windows && mv win10.tar ~/`.\